Occupied

 Russian occupation or defending “independent states”?

-The agreement stipulated Russian troops “to withdraw to the lines held prior to the outbreak of hostilities”.
-By recognizing the two regions as independent states, Moscow considered them not part of Georgia and the 6-point agreement conditions not applicable, “protecting independent states”.
-Internationally, the breakaways have only been recognized by a handful Kremlin friendly states: Venezuela, Nicaragua, Syria and Nauru.
+The 6-point agreement stipulated that Russian troops should “withdraw to the positions held prior to the outbreak of hostilities”.
+By recognizing the two regions as independent states, Moscow considered them not part of Georgia, with the 6-point agreement conditions not applicable to them.
+Through pseudo-bilateral agreements with the territories, Russia legitimized its military occupation as “protecting independent states”.
+Internationally, the breakaways have only been recognized by a handful Kremlin friendly states: Nicaragua (2008), Venezuela (2009) and Syria (2018).
+The Pacific island nations Tuvalu and Nauru withdrew their recognition in 2014 and 2026 respectively.